Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Methods

-The $UoI_{VAR}$ algorithm builds the base LASSO estimation method (Equation (\ref{eqn:var_lasso})) into the $UoI$ framework.
-The intersection step and union step of $UoI_{VAR}$ are given separately as Algorithms \ref{alg:intersection} and \ref{alg:union}; $UoI_{VAR}$ refers to the composite of both algorithms performed in sequence.
+Our estimation algorithm separates the estimation procedure into an intersection step utilizing RML and a union step utilizing OLS.
+The intersection step estimates a collection of candidate support sets for the transition matrices $A_1, \dots, A_D$ for a $VAR(D)$ model, and the union step produces the final estimates $\hat{A}_1, \dots, \hat{A}_D$.
+These steps are given in detail separately as Algorithms \ref{alg:intersection} and \ref{alg:union}.

-The first step is in essence a relaxation of the bootstrapped LASSO \cite{bach2008} carried out only to the point of support sets, that is, without returning an estimate.
-In this step, for a fixed regularization path $\lambda$, LASSO supports (sets of nonzero parameter locations) are computed for $B_1$ bootstrap samples and then aggregated for each $\lambda_k$ by a thresholded intersection operation.
-Algorithm \ref{alg:intersection} selects consistently recurring support sets under resampling of the data $B_1$ times, with a specifiable recurrence threshhold $s$.
+In the intersection step (Algorithm \ref{alg:intersection}), supports of RML estimates are computed for a fixed regularization path $\lambda$ on $B_1$ bootstrap samples.
+These support sets are aggregated across bootstrap samples separately for each $\lambda_k$ by a thresholded intersection operation.
+In other words, this procedure selects consistently recurring RML support sets under resampling of the data $B_1$ times, with a specifiable recurrence threshold $s$.

-The second step performs bagging \cite{breiman1996} by cross-validation with bootstrap samples to choose support sets and estimation parameters by OLS.
-In this step, for $B_2$ iterations, training and test bootstrap samples are drawn, OLS estimates are computed for each support set from the intersection step, and the estimate that gives best fit on the test set is stored; then, the $B_2$ estimates are averaged to give the $UoI_{VAR}$ estimate.
-Algorithm \ref{alg:union} averages predictively accurate unbiased estimates under resampling of the data $B_2$ times.
+The union step (Algorithm \ref{alg:union}) begins by repeating the following procedure $B_2$ times.
+Training and test bootstrap samples are drawn, and OLS estimates are computed for each candidate support set from the intersection step on the training bootstrap sample.
+The estimates that minimize a user-defined loss function $f$ on the test set are stored.
+Each iteration of the procedure is repeated with new boostrap samples, producing $B_2$ parameter estimates.
+Finally, an average over the $100\times q$\% most sparse estimates produces the output.
+This portion of the algorithm averages OLS estimates selected by bootstrapped cross-validation under resampling of the data $B_2$ times.

-The hyperparameters $B_1$, $B_2$, and $s$ balance sparsity and predictive accuracy, and can be manipulated to achieve pressure toward either direction: increasing $B_1$ produces greater sparsity, decreasing $s$ creates less sparsity, and doing both simultaneously controls for stochastic exclusion of desirable parameters due to erratic bootstrap samples; increasing $B_2$ improves predictions but increases density.